1. Home

 Final Notes

 That’s it!
-You can now duplicate pages in Word at will and quickly.
-The methods in this guide will save you a lot of time when using the content of the ordinal page as a template for a large volume of documents.
+You now know how to duplicate a page in Word quickly and efficiently.
+The methods in this guide will save you a lot of time when using the content of the original page as a template for a large volume of documents.
 If you found this piece handy, you would be interested in other time-saving tips such as inserting PDF into Word and making a checklist in Word.